burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 {}
 ```

-If argument `arg` is Lvalue with type `Z` the function will be deduced:
+If argument `arg` is LValue with type `Z` the function will be deduced:

 `f<T>(T&& arg) => f<Z>(Z& && arg) => f(Z& arg)` (see rule (3))